Gay guide to Manila setting out practical safety tips, highlights of the city's gay scene, top places to stay, where to eat, and more!

 In a nutshell

-• Luxury 5 star resort on the edge of Manila Bay
+- Luxury 5-star resort on the edge of Manila Bay

-• Incredible restaurant with 21 ateliers
+- Incredible restaurant with 21 ateliers

-• Huge outdoor pool surrounded by palms
+- Huge outdoor pool surrounded by palms

-• Fantastic spa, sauna and fitness center
+- Fantastic spa, sauna, and fitness center

 If you want to feel like you're experiencing a tropical island resort in the middle of a big city – head to the Sofitel Philippine Plaza!

-This incredible gay friendly five-star hotel is located on the edge of Manila Bay where you can enjoy views of water and city at the same time.
+This incredible gay friendly five-star hotel is located on the edge of Manila Bay where you can enjoy views of water and the city at the same time.
 We spent every morning on the waterside jogging trail before heading to the fitness center or tennis courts.

-Did we mention the Sofitel has a French influence?
+Did we mention that Sofitel has a French influence?
 My Seby was in heaven with the service rituals and art de vivre on display here, as well as the lovely Lanvin toiletries in all the rooms.
 Speaking of, you can choose from luxury rooms, suites or apartments, all equipped with MyBeds that make you feel like you're sleeping in a cloud.

 The only (possible) downside to staying at the gay friendly Sofitel is that you might never want to leave and explore what Manila has to offer!